dietex1/insurance-company/readme.md

-The main goal of the project was to create a backend with CRUD operations and a small frontend to show the operation  of the insurance application.
+The main goal of the project was to create a backend with CRUD operations and a simple frontend to show the operation  of the insurance application.

 Technologies in Backend : Rest API, spring boot, orm (hibernate).
 Technologies in Frontend : reactJS.